21 Things To Know Before Visiting The Lost City of Petra in 2023

-How much does entrance at Petra cost?
+How much does the entrance to Petra cost?

-So said, we also think that the entrance fee is not that outrageous: Petra is a beauty, it has to be preserved and we willingly pay if our money contributes to the maintenance of such treasure.
+So said, we also think that the entrance fee is not that outrageous: Petra is a beauty, it has to be preserved, and we willingly pay if our money contributes to the maintenance of such treasure.